Doctoral Studies

 Supervisor: I. Oikonomopoulos

-PhD Thesis: “Development of integrative protocols for improved reproductive performance, animal health and welfare, and milk quality assurance in Greek dairy farms.”
+Thesis: “Development of integrative protocols for improved reproductive performance, animal health and welfare, and milk quality assurance in Greek dairy farms.”

 Laboratory: Anatomy & Physiology of Farm Animals